 Check the local forecast just before you go.

 The tide has a huge influence on coastal wildlife.
-Some species can be found high on the beach and are only covered at high tide, whereas many other you will only find near the waters edge at low tide.
+Some species can be found high on the beach and are only covered at high tide, whereas many others you will only find near the water’s edge at low tide.
 Check guide books and information on this website.

 When searching, check beneath rocks, under overhangs, in nooks and crannies.
 You’ll find wildlife everywhere.

 Gently replace any overturned rocks in the same position that you found them.

 Avoid walking in rock pools if possible.
 In particular, avoid treading on fragile coral weed, an important habitat for many species.

 Be gentle with rock pool life.
 Many species are delicate.
 For this reason many people prefer not to use nets.

 Take all litter home.
 In fact you could be a marine conservation superhero and pick up other litter that you find.
 Just three items every time you go rock pooling would be three things less harming our marine life.